Rawlsian Assignments: Empirical Application

-The previous analysis shows that the Rawlsian assignment assigns fewer families their least preferred apartments.
-Now we look at the intensive margin, that is, the probabilities with which families are assigned their least preferred objects.
-It could be that even when the PS rule assigns families apartments that are ranked very low, this occurs with very small probability.
-To investigate this, we define the expected number of families that are assigned apartments ranked in position $k \in \{1,\ldots,n\}$ as the sum of the probabilities with which each family is assigned the apartment they rank in position $k$.
-Tables \ref{dist1} - \ref{dist6} in the Appendix present the results for all the cooperatives considering the Rawlsian and PS rules.
+This expectation is taken with respect to the lottery represented by the random assignment $x$, conditional on the observed preference profile of the cooperative.
+Tables~\ref{dist1}--\ref{dist6} in the Online Appendix present the results for all the cooperatives considering the Rawlsian and PS rules.
 Not only is the maximum rank higher under PS than under the Rawlsian assignment for each cooperative, but also the cumulative probability of being assigned their least preferred apartments is substantially higher.
 For example, for cooperative $C_{13}$ the Rawlsian rule assigns all families apartments ranked 14th or better (out of 39 apartments), while the PS rule assigns (in expectation) 8 families apartments ranked 15th or worse.

 The general picture regarding the expected number of families that are assigned apartments with rank $k$ is as follows.
 The Rawlsian rule assigns a lower number of families their least preferred apartments compared to the PS rule.
 But, at the same time, it also assigns a lower number of families their top choices, and especially their first choice.
-As an illustration we include in Figure \ref{fig1} the distribution of the expected number of families that are assigned apartments with rank $k$ by each rule for two cooperatives.
+As an illustration, Figure \ref{fig1} reports the cumulative rank distributions for two relatively large cooperatives, C7 and C23.
+These examples are not used as evidence on their own; rather, they illustrate the pattern documented in the Online Appendix, Section \ref{dist_agents}.
+Relative to the PS rule, the Rawlsian assignment places less mass on the very top ranks but substantially reduces the mass assigned to low-ranked apartments.
+The corresponding figures for all cooperatives are reported in the Online Appendix, Section \ref{cum_figs}.